Mishkanian/Pewlett-Hackard-Analysis/README.md

 # Preparing for a Wave of Retirement

 ## Project Overview
 The purpose of this project is to analyze the employment database of the fictional company 'Pewlett-Hackard' to find the number of retiring employees by position.
 To prepare for the incoming waves of retirement, it is suggested to create a mentorship program to train the next generation of employees.
-The feasibility of this proposed program is also investigated.
+The feasibility of this program is also investigated.

 ## Resources and Software
 The following six CSV data files were provided at the beginning of the analysis: